zzz2010/encodeenhancerchallenge/README.md

 - column 2: probability of the given region is a enhancer in any tissue of e11.5 mouse
 - column 3: probability of the given region is a enhancer in forebrain tissue of e11.5 mouse
 - column 4: probability of the given region is a enhancer in heart tissue of e11.5 mouse

+##Submission Files
+- Under submission folder, there are two sets of files : set1_xxx(prediction from method1)  and set2_xxx(prediction from method2)
+- setX_file1,2,3,4: follow the order of submission guideline:
+	- File 1 of prediction - corresponding to heart regions being tested (120 regions) - bed5 format:  first 3 columns correspond to chromosome, start, end of prediction.
+4th column is prediction probability of being active in heart, 5th column is prediction probability of being active in any tissue.
+	- File 2 of prediction - corresponding to forebrain regions being tested (120 regions) - bed5 format:  first 3 columns correspond to chromosome, start, end of prediction.
+4th column is prediction probability of being active in forebrain, 5th column is prediction probability of being active in any tissue.
+	- File 3 of prediction - genome-wide heart predictions (<= 5k regions) - bed4 format : first 3 columns correspond to chromosome, start, end of prediction.
+4th column is prediction probability of being active in heart.
+	- File 4 of prediction - genome-wide forebrain predictions (<= 5k regions) - bed4 format : first 3 columns correspond to chromosome, start, end of prediction.
+4th column is prediction probability of being active in forebrain.